Ashok0/EnderalVREssentials-Nightly/README.md

 [**The Halls of the Greybeards - A High Hrothgar Retexuring v1.01**](https://www.nexusmods.com/skyrimspecialedition/mods/22672?tab=files): A retexturing of High Hrothgar.
 There are 4 versions.
 A standard version with 4k diffuse and 2k normals, 4k diffuse and 4k normals and a dark version with 4k diffuse and 2k normals, 4k diffuse and 4k normals.
 This mod fixes a ton of texture layout issues within the meshes too.
 - If using "Skyrim Textures Redone - High Hrothgar", remove "hhintbaycol01.dds" and "hhintbaycol01_n.dds" from the following path:  \The Halls of the Greybeards - a High Hrothgar Retexuring\textures\architecture\highhrothgar.
 This will allow the STR mod's superior texture to take precedence.

+[**Skyland Imperial and Nordic Tents v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/57002?tab=files): Skyland Imperial and Nordic Tents introduces 4k tent textures for Nordic and imperial tents.
+Skyland tents offers a brand new mesh for the large Nordic fur tent for better visuals.

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.